opendocsg/opendoc-state-courts-practice-directions-2021/PART-02-GENERAL-MATTERS.md

 >(a) “**personal data**” shall have the same meaning as defined in the Personal Data Protection Act 2012; and

->(b) “**data subject**” means a person whose personal data appears in any document filed in the Registry or an electronic cause book or register maintained by the Registr, for both civil and criminal proceedings.
+>(b) “**data subject**” means a person whose personal data appears in any document filed in the Registry or an electronic cause book or register maintained by the Registry, for both civil and criminal proceedings.

 ### ***Consent to collection, use or disclosure of personal data***